You are located in service: KI:connect / RWTHgpt

 Screenshot of the RWTHgpt user interface on which the “Search chat” input field and the chat history are highlighted on the left.

-Each new chat that you start is automatically given a name after the first reply from the AI, which is derived from the content of the previous conversation.
-You can change the automatically assigned name by moving the mouse over the title of a chat and clicking on the three-dot icon (1) that appears next to the chat name.
-A menu will pop up in which you can click on Rename (2).
+Each new chat that you start is automatically assigned a name after the AI's first response.
+The name is generated based on the content of the conversation so far.
+You can change the automatically assigned name by moving your mouse over the chat title and clicking the three-dot icon (1) that appears next to the chat name.
+A menu will open, where you can click Rename (2).

-Chats can be shared with other people, even if they are not members of your own university.
-To share a chat, move the mouse over the title of a chat and click on the three-dot symbol (1) that appears next to the chat name.
-A menu will pop up in which you can click on Share (3).
-Click on Create in the dialog window.
-The chat is now ready for sharing and you can copy the displayed link to your computer's clipboard using the "Copy" symbol.
+Chats can be shared with other people, even if they are not members of your institution.
+To do this, move your mouse over the chat title and click the three-dot icon (1) that appears next to the chat name.
+A menu will open, where you can click Share (3).
+In the dialog window, click Create to generate a sharing link.
+The chat is now ready to be shared, and you can copy the displayed link to your computer’s clipboard using the copy icon and then send it to other people.

 Chats can be deleted at any time.
-To delete a chat, move the mouse over the title of a chat and click on the three-dot icon (1) that appears next to the chat name.
-Click on Delete (4).
-A dialog box will now appear above the chat in which you must confirm the deletion by clicking on Delete.
+To do so, move your mouse over the chat title and click the three-dot icon (1) that appears next to the chat name.
+Then click Delete (4).
+A dialog window will appear above the chat, where you must confirm the deletion by clicking Delete again.
 Please note that a deleted chat cannot be restored.
-If you do not want to delete the chat after all, click on Cancel.
+If you decide not to delete the chat, click Cancel.

 Screenshot of the RWTHgpt user interface on which a chat is selected in the chat history on the left and the editing options “Rename”, ‘Share’ and “Delete” are highlighted.